Bogdanp/personal-website/content/post/github-actions-for-racket.md

 ```

 The script sets the working directory to `$GITHUB_WORKSPACE`, installs
-all the `testpackage`'s (our hypothetical package for the purposes of
+all of `testpackage`'s (a hypothetical package for the purposes of
 this article) dependencies and then runs its tests.

-And that's it!
-With about 10 LOC we've put together a basic workflow
+That's all there is to it!
+With about 12 LOC we've put together a
-that tests a package on every commit.
+basic workflow that tests a package on every commit.

 ## Gotchas & Limitations